matteopilz/OpenMS-website/content/en/case-studies/cricket-analytics.md

-Sports Analytics is a game changer when it comes to how professional games are played, especially how strategic decision making happens, which until recently was primarily done based on “gut feeling" or adherence to past traditions.
-NumPy forms a solid foundation for a large set of Python packages which provide higher level functions related to data analytics, machine learning, and AI algorithms.
+Sports Analytics is a game changer when it comes to how professional games are played, especially how strategic decision making happens, which until recently was primarily done based on “gut feeling" or adherence to past traditions. openms forms a solid foundation for a large set of Python packages which provide higher level functions related to data analytics, machine learning, and AI algorithms.
 These packages are widely deployed to gain real-time insights that help in